cosmos/interchain-security/tests/difference/core/docs/METHOD.md

 Contains information about the differential/difference testing method in general and how it impacts the project.

-Answers questions like:

-- main motivation and concepts to used to create the framework
-- your biggest influences in writing it (maybe some references to books, articlest etc)
-- what tradeoff you had to make
-- what do you think is missing with this approach (compared to other approaches)
-- what you feel is the main benefit of the framework
-- how to improve it in the future (ignore code related stuff, focus on concepts)
-- other things you find important

-Extra

-- difference between this and atomkraft/mbt?

-# Main motivation
+# Motivation

-The motivation to do diff testing is the goal to find more, deeper, bugs in the long run life of the project in a more cost effective way than can be done by other testing methods (unit, full node, integration, model based testing).
+The goal is to find more, deeper, bugs in the long run life of the project in a more cost effective way than can be done by other testing methods (unit, full node, integration, model based testing).

 Each of the traditional methods has draw backs